ghiscoding/microcli/README.md

     dryRun: {
       alias: 'd',
       type: 'boolean',
-      description: 'Show what would be copied, but do not actually copy any files', },
+      description: 'Show what would be done, but do not actually start the server',
+      default: false, // optional default value
+    },
     exclude: {
       alias: 'e',